Skip to main content

 Toolum

-Traditional candy made from molasses and grated coconut, rolled in a tamarind leaf.
-Street vendor favorite and childhood nostalgia treat.
+An old-fashioned candy of molasses and grated coconut, rolled up in a tamarind leaf.
+Street vendors still sell it, and it carries a lot of childhood memory.

 vegetarianvegan